cavera/react-mui-exercise/README.md

 All of the measurements were based on the image provided, and I used [this Figma file](https://www.figma.com/file/LFx7tsY4z90v6esMr7YWR0/Exercise-measures?type=design&node-id=103%3A4&t=c3xo5GWX8adl19Lo-1) to try to make the exercise near-pixel perfect.

+> Thinking about the empty space on the provided image, I use a fake example of chart made with Chart.js and the react-chartjs-2 plugin.

 ---

 ## Basic instalation